-The TOE is a versatile device that can be easily configured in order to operate in different modes including BAC ePassport, EAC ePassport, BAP driving licence and EAP driving licence.
+The TOE is a versatile device that can be easily configured in order to operate in different modes including BAC ePassport and EAC ePassport.
 It possesses a dual interface to perform contact and contactless communications to go beyond current ePassport usages.

-This device can be proposed as inlay to integrate in secure document booklet but can also be provided in a regular credit card format especially in driving licence configurations.
+This device can be proposed as inlay to integrate in secure document booklet but can also be provided in a regular ID1 format.